catherineyu8/this-is-going-swimmingly/README.md

 -   This will generate a folder called "flickr_processed" which contains ~3000 random data points from flickr
 -   Do NOT upload this to github! (it is in the .gitignore)

+SarcNet preprocessing
+-   Run data/load_data_sarcnet.py (no need to have the data locally; it's taken from a google drive link)
+-   This will generate a folder called "sarcnet_processed" which contains SarcNet train/test/val data split
+-   That folder is also in the .gitignore

 ## notes to run the model

 To train the model